grillo/grillo-docs/README.md

 # Grillo Docs Site
+This site is built using the static site generator refer to [Docusaurus](https://docusaurus.io/docs).

+The docs area consists of markdown pages, and the front page (or other pages) uses react.
+Instructions on how to create either page are found [here](https://docusaurus.io/docs/category/guides).

 ## Run development server
 To preview your changes as you edit the files, you can run a local development server that will serve your website and reflect the latest changes.